MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-G-Contract-Management/part-249-Termination-Contracts/subpart-249.70-Special-Termination-Requirements/section-249.7000.md

 (a) Terminate contracts with the Canadian Commercial Corporation in accordance with—

-(1) The Letter of Agreement (LOA) between the Department of Defence Production (Canada) and the U.S. DoD, “Canadian Agreement” (for a copy of the LOA or for questions on its currency, contact the Office of the Principal Director, Defense Pricing and Contracting (Contract Policy), at *osd.pentagon.ousd-a-s.mbx.asda-dp-c-contractpolicy@mail.mil;*
+(1) The Letter of Agreement (LOA) between the Department of Defence Production (Canada) and the U.S. DoD, “Canadian Agreement” (for a copy of the LOA or for questions on its currency, contact the Office of the Principal Director, Defense Pricing, Contracting, and Acquisition Policy (Contract Policy), at *osd.pentagon.ousd-a-s.mbx.asda-dp-c-contractpolicy@mail.mil;*

 (2) Policies in the Canadian Agreement and part 249; and